John Max

 John Max RCA (John Porchawka, 23 September 1936 – 5 May 2011) was a Canadian photojournalist, photography teacher, and art photographer.
 He is recognized for his use of the narrative sequence, his expressive portraiture, and his intensely personal, subjective approach to photography by a number of critics, curators, artists, and photographers in Canada and abroad.
 It has also been the source of a number of responses and homages.
+His work is represented by the Stephen Bulger Gallery, in Toronto, which also administers his Estate.

 Robert Frank said about him "When I think of Canadian photography, his name comes up first."

 Work

-Max grew up in Montréal, where he participated in the visual arts scene of the city during the late 1950s and early 1960s, and published numerous photo-essays for newspapers and magazines.
+Max grew up in Montréal, where he participated in the visual arts scene of the city during the late 1950s and early 1960s, and published numerous photo essays for newspapers and magazines.
 He also maintained close ties to the American photography scene.

 Max was championed during the 1960s and 1970s by the National Film Board of Canada, through its Still Photography Division, and the National Gallery of Canada, through a variety of exhibition and publication projects.
 Gradually abandoning photojournalism during the 1960s, he focused his work on photographic art exhibitions and publications.
 His best-known work, Open Passport (exhibited 1972–1976; published 1973) is a long sequence that combined photographs from diverse sources shot over the span of a decade into a unified, poetical narrative.

 Following a long trip to Japan (1974–1979) that resulted in his deportation and the loss of many rolls of films, he became less visible than before on the arts scene in Canada.
 During the late 1990s and early 2000s, he benefitted from a regain of interest in his work, before his death in 2011.